XanaduAI/Xanadu-Quantum-Codebook/nodes/H.6.1a/challengeDescription.md

 terms are built of out Pauli operators, e.g., $\alpha Z \otimes Z$), then each term in the sum will be proportional to a unitary, since a product of unitary matrices is unitary.
 So the problem reduces to implementing a **linear combination of unitaries (LCU)**.

-As a warm-up, let's consider the problem of adding two unitaries, $U$ and $V$, and applying them to an arbitrary states:
+As a warm-up, let's consider the problem of adding two unitaries, $U$ and $V$, and applying them to an arbitrary state:

 $$
 \vert \psi\rangle \to (U + V) \vert \psi\rangle.